gcmd/gcmd.github.io/_posts/2021-01-25-Build-on-Ubuntu-2004.md

 GCMD on Linux Distros which derive from Debian.
 Part 1 of this document will provide step by step instructions for compiling and installing GCMD from its source code.
-Part 2 will describe a method for installing GCMD on multiple computes without having to install all of the development packages on each computer.
+Part 2 will describe a method for installing GCMD on multiple computers without having to install all of the development packages on each computer.

 The approach described below has been updated to work on Ubuntu Mate 20.04 on an Intel PC.
-The main issue is that several needed packages are not in the 20.04 repositories.
+The main issue is that several required packages are not in the 20.04 repositories.
 As a workaround it is possible to add the Ubuntu 18.04 repo to Ubuntu 20.04 in order to install those packages in order to build gnome-commander.
 Once this is done it is probably a good idea to disconnect